Entanglement structure of current-driven diffusive fermion systems: Random circuit model

 \subsubsection{Phase I: Discrete hopping limit}

-For $p_1=0$, we can see by inspection that diagonal product states of the form \be \rho_{\bm \tau} = \bigotimes_{i=1}^{L}[ \tau_i \rho_{m_L} + (1- \tau_i) \rho_{m_R}] \ee are attracting states of the random circuit, where $\tau_i$ is a pseudo-spin variable that keeps track of whether a given density operator was originally inserted from the left or right reservoir.
-This is because the random phases for the gates in (\ref{eqn:p2gates}) do not affect this type of product state, while the SWAP's simply rearrange the configuration of on-site density matrices.
-If the initial state had any off-diagonal coherences in this $u$, $d$ basis, these will diffuse to the boundaries and ``disappear'' in to the reservoirs.
-The dynamics within the NEAS manifold can then be mapped to SSEP where $\rho_{m_L/m_R}$ maps to a pseudo-spin-up/down state at a given site and the pseudo-spin reservoirs are fully polarized.
-This allows us to characterize the entire distribution function of the NEASs through the relation $\mathbb{P}(\rho_{\bm \tau}) = P(\bm{\tau})$ for $P(\bm{\tau})$ satisfying (\ref{eqn:dpdt}) with $\delta = 1$.
-Note this is perhaps an unconventional perspective on classical SSEP, which is typically formulated as an intrinsically stochastic and dissipative process.
-Instead we view the dynamics as produced by one particular circuit, and for finite $L$ for that specific circuit there is a unique time-dependent absorbing state $\rho_{\bm \tau}(t)$.
+For $p_1=0$, we can see, by inspection, that diagonal product states of the form \be \rho_{\bm \tau} = \bigotimes_{i=1}^{L}[ \tau_i \rho_{m_L} + (1- \tau_i) \rho_{m_R}] \ee are NEASs of the random circuit, where $\tau_i$ is a pseudospin variable that keeps track of whether a given density operator was originally inserted from the left or right reservoir.
+The attracting nature of these states arises because the random phases for the gates in (\ref{eqn:p2gates}) do not affect this type of product state, while the SWAPs simply rearrange the configuration of on-site density matrices.
+If the initial state has any off-diagonal coherences in this $u$, $d$ basis, they will diffuse to the boundaries and ``disappear'' into the reservoirs.
+The dynamics within the NEAS manifold can then be mapped to the SSEP where $\rho_{m_L/m_R}$ maps to a pseudospin-up or pseudospin-down state at a given site and the pseudospin reservoirs are fully polarized.
+This result allows us to characterize the entire distribution function of the NEASs through the relation $\mathbb{P}(\rho_{\bm \tau}) = P(\bm{\tau})$ for $P(\bm{\tau})$ satisfying Eq.~(\ref{eqn:dpdt}) with $\delta = 1$.
+Note that this case is perhaps an unconventional perspective on the classical SSEP, which is typically formulated as an intrinsically stochastic and dissipative process.
+Instead, we view the dynamics as produced by one particular circuit, and for finite $L$ for that specific circuit there is a unique time-dependent absorbing state $\rho_{\bm \tau}(t)$.

-We can find the average entropy of the NEASs by noting that \be S(\rho_{\bm \tau}) = N_L S(\rho_{m_L}) + N_R S(\rho_{m_R}), \ee where $N_L$ is the total number of pseudo-spin-ups of the chain and $N_R=L-N_L$ is the number of pseudo-spin-downs.
-Due to the pseudo-spin $z$ inversion symmetry $\overline{N_L}=\overline{N_R} = L/2$.
-Considering the anti-symmetric case $m_L = -m_R=\delta/2$ and comparing to local equilibrium, we find, after averaging (\ref{eqn:srhoi}) over circuits, the volume law correction \be \ee In the limit $\delta \to 1$, the NEAS approaches a pure state and this deviation reaches its maximum possible value.
+We can find the average entropy of the NEASs by noting that \be S(\rho_{\bm \tau}) = N_L S(\rho_{m_L}) + N_R S(\rho_{m_R}), \ee where $N_L$ is the total number of pseudospin-up states of the chain and $N_R=L-N_L$ is the number of pseudospin-down states.
+Because of the pseudospin $z$ inversion symmetry, $\overline{N_L}=\overline{N_R} = L/2$.
+Considering the antisymmetric case $m_L = -m_R=\delta/2$ and comparing to local equilibrium, we find, after averaging Eq.~(\ref{eqn:srhoi}) over circuits, the volume-law correction \be \ee In the limit $\delta \to 1$, the NEAS approaches a pure state, and this deviation reaches its maximum possible value.